marondev/JuanFi/README.md

 There are 2 ways how to upload the software in NodeMCU

 #### a.)
-Install the binary release file, follow this guide on how to flash the bin file https://github.com/ivanalayan15/JuanFi/tree/master/release
+Install the binary release file, and follow this guide on how to flash the bin file https://github.com/ivanalayan15/JuanFi/tree/master/release

 #### b.)
 Build and compile the code